-A lawyer shall not bring or defend a proceeding, or assert or controvert an issue therein, unless the lawyer reasonably believes that there is a nonfrivolous basis for doing so that is not frivolous.
+A lawyer shall not bring or defend a proceeding, or assert or controvert an issue therein, unless the lawyer reasonably believes there is a nonfrivolous basis for doing so.

-Terminology: See Rule 1.00 for a definition of "reasonably believes."
+Terminology: See Rule 1.00 for the definition of "reasonably believes."